GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 ### Create a Cloud Endpoint

-You would normally associate your service with a domain name but, for this tutorial, we'll use [Cloud Endpoints](https://cloud.google.com/endpoints) to create a domain name without needing to register a domain or configure DNS for the domain.
+You would normally associate your service with a domain name but this tutorial uses [Cloud Endpoints](https://cloud.google.com/endpoints) to create a domain name without needing to register a domain or configure DNS for the domain.

 1. Configure the endpoint name:

         export DT_DOMAIN="dt.endpoints.${GCP_PROJECT_ID}.cloud.goog"

-1. Generate the ednpoint configuration:
+1. Generate the endpoint configuration:

 ```bash
 cat <<EOF | tee endpoint.yaml